Properly use an RV battery disconnect switch

 On the battery bank:

-On most after-market disconnect switch installation, you’ll find the component directly on one of the batteries in the bank (if you have more than one.)
+On most after-market disconnect switch installations, you’ll find the component directly on one of the batteries in the bank (if you have more than one.)

 The switch may have a knob or a lever you twist or pull into the “on” position.
-Depending on the switch’s design and space on the battery, the controller will be sitting directly on top or next to the battery’s negative or positive terminal.
+Depending on the switch’s design and space on the battery, the controller will be sitting directly on top or next to the battery.

 Depending on the number of house batteries you have in your camper and how they connect may also determine where to find the switch.